edw00d/microswipe/README.md

 Have you ever needed to add swipe functionality for iOS devices but not wanted to import huge libraries to do so?

-MICROSWIPE works without any external libraries, but works just fine as a jQuery plugin as well.
+MICROSWIPE works without any external libraries, but works fine as a jQuery plugin as well.

 Usage